SOBotics/UniStack/README.md

 ## Current algorithm (v1.3)

-The current algorithm only applies to "popular" tags (the number of tags supported will depend on your hardware, i.e., RAM).

 ### Generating question models

  1. Tokenise the question's *body* (including html, leave the title, tags, etc.) into "tags" which will represent non-plain-text characteristics of the post, currently: links, pictures, code blocks and inline code (backticked text).